 - For some Self Inflating Mats, or SIMs, the bag is about half the width of the mat, so we first put a fold down the centre line.
 Where you fold your mat will depend on the bag size it needs to fit in, but many are half-width like this one.

 - Move to the end opposite the valve. f you had to fold your SIM to make it the width of the bag, getting someone to help keep the fold together as you roll the SIM up will make it easier.

 - Start rolling the mat.
 You must roll it very tight and lean down with your body weight to help force the air out.

 - Work your way along the mat, stopping now and then to force more air out and ensure the sleeping mat hasn't unfolded.

 - Finally, when you have rolled up the mat, close the air valve so that the mat doesn't re-inflate.

 - If you have any compression straps or elastic that go around the rolled mat, then put them on and slide the mat into the bag.

 This technique has worked every time and hasn't damaged the SIMs.

 It may take you a bit of practice.
-If you don’t get it to the right size the first time, unroll the mat, undo the air valve, and re-roll.
-It will take a few minutes for a mat to self-inflate, so you have time to re-roll it a bit tighter.
-This time it will be easier as most of the air is out and the mat will cooperate a little better.
+If you don't get it to the right size the first time, unroll the mat, undo the air valve, and re-roll.
+A mat will take a few minutes to self-inflate, so you have time to re-roll it a bit tighter.
+This time it will be easier as most of the air is out, and the mat will cooperate a little better.